We told you last summer about the R22 phase out and with summer approaching, Falso Service Experts wanted to remind you of your options.

-Launching in 2010, the making and importing of R22 was prohibited and by 2020, R22 will basically no longer be allowed.
+Beginning in 2010, the manufacturing and importing of R22 was prohibited and by 2020, R22 will essentially no longer be allowed.

 R22 refrigerant is no longer manufactured in North America.

-You can purchase recycled R22 now for existing AC equipment that use this specific refrigerant.
+You can get recycled R22 now for existing air conditioning systems that use this specific refrigerant.

 GOT IT?
 GOOD!
 SO WHAT DOES ALL THIS MEAN?

-1) Buy an upgraded, more environmentally-friendly system, which can use the approved A/C refrigerant.
+1) Invest in an upgraded, more environmentally-friendly system, which uses the approved air conditioner refrigerant.

-3) Continue to use recycled R22 until 2020.
+3) Stick with using recycled R22 until 2020.

 READY TO BE DONE WITH IT?